yowainwright/pastoralist/README.md

  }
 ```

-Pastoralist can add that hook for you:
+Pastoralist can even add the hook above for you:

 ```sh
 npx pastoralist --setup-hook